wellcometrust/reach/docs/evaluation.md

 ## Find Sections Evaluation
 ### Data
-- We generated a random list of policy documents we currently scrape from various policy organisations.
+- We generated a random list of policy documents from each provider currently scraped (using the Postico publication database).
-- We went through this list until we found X which had a section that contain references and X that didn't.
+- We went through this list until we found at least 5 which had a section that contain references and 5 that didn't.
+- We ignored documents which had multiple references sections.
 - The pdfs for these were saved in "./algo_evaluation/data_evaluate/pdfs", named with a unique identifier for this pdf.
 - We looked for the text from sections Reach currently looks for in the pdfs ('reference' and 'bibliograph'), stored [here](policytool/resources/section_keywords.txt).
-- The text was copied and pasted from the pdf into a markdown file and saved as a .txt file in the relevant sections folder (e.g. "./algo_evaluation/data_evaluate/pdf_sections/reference") and saved with the same unique name as the pdf was.
+- The text was copied and pasted from the pdf (starting from the section name to the last character of the section) into a text editor and saved as a .txt file in the relevant sections folder (e.g. "./algo_evaluation/data_evaluate/pdf_sections/reference") and saved with the same unique name as the pdf was.

 ### Evaluation Scores 1 and 2